UWC2-PYTHON/ProgrammingInPython/source/modules/Files.rst

 .. code-block:: python

-    f = open('secrets.txt')
+    f = open("secrets.txt")
     secret_data = f.read()
     f.close()

-``secret_data`` is a string
+``secret_data`` is a string.

 .. note:: In Python 3, files are opened by default in text mode, and the default encoding is UTF-8.
 This means that in the usual case, you get a proper Unicode string to work with, as UTF-8 is the most common encoding for text.
 Also, it is ASCII compatible, so ASCII Files with "just work".
 IF "Unicode" and "ASCII" mean nothing to you -- don't worry about it, just know that things will usually work for text, even non-English text.
-And if you get odd characters or an ``EncodingError``, then your file is not UTF-8, and it's time to Google "Python Unicode". (more info here: :ref:`unicode`)
+And if you get odd characters or an ``EncodingError``, then your file is not UTF-8, and it's time to Google "Python Unicode".
+(You can read more about Unicode here: :ref:`unicode`)

 Binary Files